-To achieve this ambition, and following consultation and engagement with our stakeholders, we have arrived at two main commitments - namely to achieve Investors in People at Gold level accreditation, and to increase diversity supported by greater inclusion and equality in the workplace.
+To achieve this ambition, and following consultation and engagement with our stakeholders, we have arrived at two main commitments - namely to achieve Investors in People (IIP) at Gold level accreditation, and to increase diversity supported by greater inclusion and equity in the workplace.

-These commitments have been tested and justified in the online workshops conducted with stakeholders, and by publishing versions one and two of our draft business plans in early 2021 and acting on the feedback received.
+These commitments have been tested and justified in the online workshops conducted with stakeholders, and by publishing three draft versions of our Business Plans in 2021 and acting on the feedback received.